 Let’s check out a real example.
 The image below shows part of BBC’s ads.txt file.
 Based on what we see, we know that BBC sells their inventory on Google’s ad platform through four different publisher accounts, each of which they control directly.
 The TAG-ID in Field #4 matches Google’s verification information listed in the TAG Registry.

 If we’re a buyer looking at BBC’s ads.txt file, then we can conclude that it’s probably safe to purchase BBC’s inventory listed through Google’s ad exchange.

 What’s Next for ads.txt

-As of now, participating in the ads.txt project isn’t mandatory, but the IAB highly recommends putting the tool in place, especially now that big platforms like Google are pushing for industry-wide implementation.
+As of now, participating in the ads.txt project isn’t mandatory, but the IAB highly recommends putting the tool in place (or a version of it), especially now that big platforms like Google are pushing for industry-wide implementation.